Mary River Mine: South Railway

 Baffinland had considered using diesel electric locomotives like this EMD SD70 in their original 2008 plan.

 In April 2011 the Nunatsiaq News online edition reported the railway was anticipated to cost CA$1.9 billion—just under half the entire CA$4 billion cost of constructing the mine.

 This was described as more environmentally sensitive than a road route, cheaper to operate over the decades the mine will be in use, and a port in Steensby Inlet would be ice-free for eleven months—months longer than Milne Inlet.
 Ore would be warehoused at the port during the month the port was locked in ice.

 The railway route had a higher initial capital cost than any plan to ship ore by truck, before it could ship any ore.
 But it was touted as being able to carry more ore than a roadway, for less per ton.
 Over the decades its higher initial cost would have been reclaimed several times over.
 The 149 km South Railway was said to be chosen, in part, because it would have been ice-free for a longer portion of the year.

 According to the Financial Post this would have been the most northerly operational railroad in the world the Baffinland mine being about a degree of latitude farther north than the Russian railhead in the Yamal Peninsula.

-The unique problems of building a rail line over permafrost would have required special rail embankments.

 A June 4, 2008 article in the Railway Gazette International described the construction challenges and logistics of a railway built on permafrost.
 Because Baffin Island's soil is permafrost, the route was chosen so it lies on rock, gravel, or large-grained sand as much as possible.
 Fine-grained sand and clay soils pose more of a heaving problem when the surface layer annually thaws and freezes.
 The route would have included five multi-span bridges totalling 1400 m in length.
 Two tunnels 800 m and 250 m would have been required.
 The tunnels would have to be lined and insulated to make sure waste heat from the trains and summer air doesn't melt the permafrost surrounding the tunnel.
 The route detours around large areas of poorly drained glacial deposits and areas likely to contain deposits of fossil ice.